LoveMalmros/NN-Job-Classifier/README.md

 You also need to download the word embeddings from gloVe.
 Put the file name glove.6B.100d.txt in the root folder.
 Download it here: https://nlp.stanford.edu/projects/glove/

+Also delete all temp files named temp in all folders.

 ### Prerequisites

 Install these libraries before moving on.